jgraham0325/land-register-api-docs/docs/api-documentation/V1.12/index.md

 This section lists any significant changes made to this document (and by extension, the API interfaces themselves) introduced by each recent and upcoming future release.
 {: .govuk-body}

+Version 1.12 (19/12/2019):
+{: .govuk-heading-s}

+This version of the specification is the V1 Baseline version that contains all legally required API functions.
+{: .govuk-body}

+TODO draft update 1.12 changes

-Upcoming changes for a future release:
+Upcoming changes for a future release (TODO remove):
 {: .govuk-heading-s #upcoming-changes}

 The GET /CSV endpoints have been deprecated on the Reporting endpoint and will be removed in a future release.
 This functionality will be replaced by new functionality on the Data Export API.
 This applies to CSV exports for Permits, Fees, FPNs, Inspections and Forward plans.